 Does this sound familiar?
 Every month you set a goal to save a small portion of your income, only to realize at month’s end that there’s nothing left to save.

 Where does it go?
 Well, there are the necessities like the rent or house payment, utilities and food.
-But most of us manage to fritter away money on lots of little things, treats, small luxuries, inefficient use of resources.
+But most of us manage to fritter away money on lots of little things, treats, small luxuries and inefficient uses of resources.

 The good news is that if you can identify these little leaks in your finances, you can quickly save some money.
 Try turning it into a game by going through this list of 18 ways to save, and seeing how many you can do in a week.

 Retain the change from each of your cash transactions for one week and store it in a jar or piggy bank.
 At the end of the week, count the coins to see how you did.
 Depending on how much cash you spend, you may reach your goal by following this one simple tactic.

 Download a mobile app like GasBuddy to locate the best gas prices in your area.
 You can also try carpooling with co-workers or using public transportation for a week.

 Check out: “The 30 U.S. Cities With the Best Public Transit.”

 3. Avoid restaurants and coffee shops for 1 week

 Brew your own coffee to start the day, and decline colleagues’ invitations to eat lunch at restaurants this week.
 Pack your lunch instead, and invite co-workers to join you in the park or plaza.